RACHEL MARTIN, HOST:

 MARTIN: What is that?
 What does that mean?

-KLEIMAN: The cannabidiol is another molecule that's made by the cannabis plant.
-And it partly blocks the receptor sites so the THC can get there, but it also has its own apparently anxiety-relieving effects.
+KLEIMAN: Cannabidiol is another molecule that's made by the cannabis plant.
+And it partly blocks the receptor sites so the THC can't get there, but it also has its own apparently anxiety-relieving effects.
 In fact, it's actually being studied as a substitute for things like Valium.

 MARTIN: What about advertising?
 I mean marketing of cigarettes and alcohol is very strict.
 How would this work with marijuana?

-I think that's what's going to keep the marketing down to a dull roar, at least in the beginning.
+I think that's what's going to keep the marketing down to a dull roar, at least at the beginning.

 MARTIN: Mark Kleiman of UCLA.
 Thank you so much for talking with us.